Eltanio-one/Hood-Booking-Microservice/README.md

 - [ ] Reorganise packages to be centered around struct types.
 - [ ] Add unit tests for the microservice (currently only testing manually using Postman).
 - [ ] Create a database to host all data, and connect to the microservice.
+  - [x] Implement DB update for registration.
+  - [x] Implememt DB update for login.
+  - [ ] Implement DB update for session token storage.
+  - [ ] Implement DB updates for all GET requests.
+  - [ ] Implement DB updates for all POST requests.
+  - [ ] Implement DB updates for all PUT requests.
 - [ ] Create a front-end for increased user experience and functionality.